ghc-proposals/ghc-proposals/proposals/0494-incomplete-field-binds.md

 There would be a new record binding syntax `_`, which is similar to `RecordWildCards`'s `..` except that it does not bind anything.
 This would be available ina a new language extension `RecordDontCarePatterns` (naming subject to bikeshedding), implied by `RecordWildCards` and `NamedFieldPuns`.
 More concretely, given a datatype `data Foo = Foo { a :: () }`, a pattern `Foo{ _ }` desugars to `Foo { a = _ }`.
 Therefore, `_` suppresses a warning `-Wincomplete-field-binds` would otherwise produce.

-Node that this has nothing to do with record construction; it would be illegal to use `_` in record construction.
+Note that this has nothing to do with record construction; it would be illegal to use `_` in record construction.

 The syntactic treatment for `_` is almost identical to `..`.
 The following patterns would be _rejected_: